Not Just Sitting – the meditation inherent within yoga

 Of these four states, three have the spine upright from the ground, which awakens the brain stem; resets the autonomic (involuntary) nervous system and allows us to move beyond fear and doubt.
 For some with trauma, sitting for long periods of time can be retraumatising as replicates a ‘locked-in’ physicality with no option for running away, so other upright options are helpful.

-Here we focus on standing, sitting and lying meditation as less usual routes to Dhyana for the yogi.
-They can be practised as dedicated still meditation positions or places to come to pause between a moving practice.
+Having different possibilities of position means you can attune to what you need in the moment - what allows you to come to a state of rest at that time.
+Here we focus on standing, sitting and lying meditation as less usual routes to time spent in meditation.
+They can be practised as dedicated still meditation positions or places to come to pause within a moving practice; as we do in Whole Health classes.

 Standing Meditation